 - Do not flail your arms at the bees.
 Spend your energy getting away from them.

 - Do not jump into a swimming pool.
 The bees may wait for you to come up for air.

 Avoiding an encounter with killer bees is the best way to stay safe in the desert environment.
-If you find a hive nearby or in your home, call Brother Brothers for help.
+If you find a hive nearby or in your home, call Budget Brothers for help.